JulioJu/medicalCentre/back/README.md

 * abstract.model.ts is used by Mongoose, and all properties should be in the constructor!
 Otherwise can't parse to JSON.

-* Baremongo don't manage timestamps actually
+* Mongonative don't manage timestamps actually

 * We could have `_id=null`, that's why we use boson to generate id.

-* For abstract.baremongo.service.ts/insertOrUpdate()
+* For abstract.mongonative.service.ts/insertOrUpdate()
     if (obj.id) and object not already created obj.createdAt will be null.
     Furthermore in this case we can't deduce created date